qqwwqwq/DualSOM--SOFTWAREX-/README.md

 ## <a id="introduction"></a>✨ Introduction

-**DualSOM** is an open-source software framework for unsupervised clustering and supervised classification of high-dimensional data.

-Learning-based recognition systems typically rely on large, manually annotated datasets, which limits scalability and adaptability in real-world applications.
-This software addresses these limitations by providing a unified framework that enables the automatic discovery of meaningful structures in high-dimensional data while allowing a seamless transition to recognition when labelled data are available.

-The software combines sparse autoencoding for dimensionality reduction with a self-organising map (SOM) trained using distance-based learning.
-It is designed for researchers and engineers who require interpretable data representations, low computational overhead, and real-time performance.
+DualSOM is an open-source, general-purpose software framework for **unsupervised clustering** and **supervised classification** of high-dimensional data within a unified pipeline.
+The framework combines sparse autoencoding for dimensionality reduction with a self-organising map (SOM) trained using distance-based learning.

+A central feature of DualSOM is its **dual-mode operation**, which enables seamless transition between clustering and classification without modifying the model structure.
+The same trained representation and SOM grid can be used for exploratory data analysis or for label-based recognition, ensuring consistency and reproducibility across tasks.

+The software is designed as a **modular and extensible system**, allowing users to configure latent dimensionality, SOM topology, learning schedules, neighbourhood functions, and distance metrics.
+This flexibility makes it applicable to a wide range of domains involving structured or high-dimensional data, including robotics, human–computer interaction, and multimodal perception.

+The framework is domain-independent; however, it has been **demonstrated on human posture recognition from RGB-D skeletal data**, following our previous work presented in RA-L/ICRA 2025 [[1]](#reference) .
+In this context, posture recognition serves as an example application rather than the primary scope of the software.

 ## <a id="key-features"></a>🚀 Key Features